keroyan/AuUI/README.md

 # What's AuUI

-**AuUI** which is abbreviation for Actual Understanble User Interface Is a graphical user interface framework to help you build projects faster, easier, cleaner.
+**AuUI**, an abbreviation for "Actual Understandable User Interface" is a graphical user interface framework to help you build your projects quicker and easier.

-You might wonder why that name and reasoning behind is because a lot of GUI Frameworks are super difficult to understand and overly complicated to build and use.
+You might wonder why I chose that name, and the reasoning behind it is that all other frameworks are complicated and harder to understand; that is not the case with AuUI due to it having understandable code and comments that tell you exactly what a specific file does or a line.

-In AuUI you will understand how to modify stuff like size, position easily without any extra stuff

 ## Installation